mlab817/faqs/src/minimum-access-volume/if-the-mav-allocation-is-not-consumed-in-full-what-may-be-the-reasons-given-that-they-should-be-chea.md

 ---
  title: If the MAV allocation is not consumed in full, what may be the reasons given that they should be cheaper than the regular importation?

-tags: ["mav","allocation","consumed","full","may","reasons","given","cheaper","regular","importation"]

  ---

-### Minimum Access Volume
+## Minimum Access Volume

-## If the MAV allocation is not consumed in full, what may be the reasons given that they should be cheaper than the regular importation?
+# If the MAV allocation is not consumed in full, what may be the reasons given that they should be cheaper than the regular importation?

  - A licensee’s utilization of its allocation is their prerogative or business decision.
 The MAV secretariat does not ask the reason for not fully utilizing their allocation.